valerieniloinsigh31/FitForWork_v1/README.md

 <b>Imagery</b>
 Imagery is important.
 The XX image is designed to be striking and catch the user's attention and is in-keeping with the theme of fitness and nutrition influenced/adjusted to suit the occupation of the user.
 It also has a modern, energetic aesthetic.

+Please see below images chosen for job type and reason why:
+Please see below images chose for techniques and reason why:
+Please see below image chosen for nutrition newsletter:

+<b>Socials</b>
 Facebook business profile
 Before/After photos...design/divided out by occupation
 Motto-'If I can do it, so can you.'
 'I'm a XX and look at me!'

+Instagram-a must in terms of fitness.
+Visual is key in terms of aestjetic fitness and weight loss and instagram is a highly visible platform.
+Copious fintess influencers, customers with short attention spans, get involved in the competition.

+Instagram profile:

 <b>Wireframes</b>

+Used lucidcharts as a foundation for planning.

+As I continued to grow an understanding of django and full stack frameworks, I added tabs to help me to understand.

+Visual aspect he;ped me to solidify my understanding:

+Enity Relationship Diagram:

+One-to-one
+Many-to-any

+Deciding on fields to include in the models.

 Home Page Wireframe - View